TFS Gulf

 2. Tech-enabled finance: Finance professionals who can actually drive transformation, not just talk about it.

-3. Senior stakeholder influence: People who can align global stakeholders, convince them to bring more work to India, and drive change inside the organisation.
+3. Senior stakeholder influence: The kind of person who can convince a global CFO to bring more work to India.

 Roles with a high attrition rate?